cvick32/web-of-scholars/README.md

 should this be a lookup where you search someone and then you see their tree?

 ## Roadmap
-Single view
+- [ ] Single view
-Full view
+- [ ] Full view
-Roll over to see wikipedia entry
+- [ ] Roll over to see wikipedia entry
+- [x] Get all possible wiki entries available from Akerlof
+- [x] Get all possible wiki entries for set of scholars
+- [x] Display scholars as a directed graph
+- [x] Implement zoom in to graph, i know y'all wanted it :eyes:
+- [x] Make image from wikipedia page the show up in circle
+- [ ] Make image from wikipedia page not look terrible in circle